ruanbekker/ruanbekker.github.io/source/_posts/2019-07-06-using-openfaas-with-amazon-dynamodb.markdown

 Our 3 functions will do very basic operations for this demonstration, but I believe this is a good starting point.

+All the examples of this blog post is available in [this github repository](https://github.com/ruanbekker/blog-assets/tree/master/openfaas-dynamodb)

 ## The Use-Case Scenario

 In this scenario we want to store user information into DynamoDB, we will use a hash that we will calculate using the users ID Number + Lastname.
 So when we have thousands or millions of items, we dont need to search through the entire table, but since we can re-calculate the sha hash, we can do a single GetItem operation to find the entry about the user in question.